Caleb & Brown

 At the end of the day, you want to see your investments grow.
 Within that, some investors might feel more inclined to put their money into causes or projects they believe in, rather than just look to profit from alone.
 Think about your values.
 Are you eco-conscious?
 Are there any social causes that you already support?
 Chances are there is a project out there that aligns with your principles.

 Outside of your values, also consider your current investing habits.
 What are your investment goals?
 What is your risk appetite or profile?
-Over what period are you looking to generate returns?Keep these things in mind when building your portfolio.
+Over what period are you looking to generate returns?Keep these things in mind when building your portfolio, just as you would when setting out your investment strategy to invest in anything else.

 Do the values of this project align with your values?